Time to start a new Rails app. Wanting to live on the bleeding edge, let’s use

 secure.
 But for quickly spinning up an app, it’ll do for now.

-Once the DB config is updated, we can run our ./dev setup
+Once the DB config is updated, we can run our ./dev setup to initialize the

 databases for dev and test.
 At this point, our server should start via

-./dev up
+./dev up.

-Last but not least, if we want to use that ./dev test
+Last but not least, if we want to use that ./dev test command, we will want

-to add the following to our newly generated Gemfile
+to add the following to our newly generated Gemfile.

 group :test, :development do